saper/isoc-wp/readme.markdown

         ```
 5. Save the widget.

-### Navigation "Breadcrumbs"

-1. Open the *Highlighted Widget Area*
-2. Drag and drop the *Breadcrumbs NavXT Widget*
-3. In the widget configuration, set:
-   * Output trail as "Plain"
-   * Check "Link the breadcrumbs"
-   * Check "Hide the trail on the front page"
-4. Save the widget

-### Issues Spotlight
+### Adding Items to Left Sidebar on Internal Pages

-1. Find the Home Right Widget Area
+1. Find the Primary Widget Area.
-2   Drag and drop *Category Posts Widget*
+2. Drag and drop Text or other widget types and make appropriate changes.
-3. Enter:
-* "Issues Spotlight" as title
-* Category = "Resources"
-* Number of posts
-* Sort by "Date"
-* Show Post Excerpt
-* Show post thumbnail.
-* Thumbnail width = 128  (leave height blank)
-4. Save the widget.

-### Adding Items To Right Sidebar On Internal pages
+### Adding Items To Right Sidebar On Internal Pages

 1. Find the Secondary Widget Area2
-2. Drag and drop Text or other widget types.   (no title)
+2. Drag and drop Text or other widget types and make appropriate changes.
-3. Save.

 ### Footer Widget